Austrian Doctoral Research Fellowship

 - Martin Baresch, 2015–16 fellow

-The BMWFW Fellowship at the University of Minnesota provides you with many opportunities: access to a comprehensive library, approachable faculty who will happily discuss your research, interesting lectures and classes covering your research topic.
+The BMBWF Fellowship at the University of Minnesota provides you with many opportunities: access to a comprehensive library, approachable faculty who will happily discuss your research, interesting lectures and classes covering your research topic.
 But most importantly, it will give you time to read, think, and write.
 You will leave the Twin Cities with happy memories of bike rides along the Mississippi and the lakes, improved English language as well as academic skills, and a significant part of your dissertation finished.

 -Verena Stern, 2013–14 fellow